Patrick R. Cooney: Bishop of Gaylord

-Cooney was later named the third bishop of Gaylord on November 6, 1989 by Pope John Paul II.
+Cooney was named the third bishop of Gaylord on November 6, 1989 by Pope John Paul II.
 Cooney was installed as bishop in Gaylord, Michigan, on January 28, 1990.

-Within the United States Conference of Catholic Bishops, Cooney was a member of the Committee on Liturgy (1984–1996), the Subcommittee of Bishops and Scholars (1988–1992), and the National Advisory Council (1995–1998); and chair of the Subcommittee on Use of Exclusive Language in Liturgy (1989–1991), Subcommittee on Book of Blessings (1989–1991), and Subcommittee on Cremation and Other Funeral Questions (1989–1993).
+Within the United States Conference of Catholic Bishops, Cooney was a member of the Committee on Liturgy (1984 – 1996), the Subcommittee of Bishops and Scholars (1988 – 1992), and the National Advisory Council (1995 – 1998); and chair of the Subcommittee on Use of Exclusive Language in Liturgy (1989 – 1991), the Subcommittee on Book of Blessings (1989 – 1991), and the Subcommittee on Cremation and Other Funeral Questions (1989 – 1993).
 He also co-chaired the Roman Catholic-Reformed Church Dialogue Committee from 1998 to 2001.
 From 1993 to 1998, Cooney served as a board member of the National Institute for the Word of God and of Sacred Heart Major Seminary.

 In 2002, Cooney allowed Reverend Gerald Shirilla to serve as pastor of a church with a school, despite knowing that Shirilla had been removed from the Archdiocese of Detroit in 1993 following decades-long allegations of sexual abuse.
 After the Detroit Free Press reported on the situation in 2003, Cooney said that Shirilla had made "some errors in judgment" but was "no threat to the well-being of our children".
 Two weeks later, Cooney suspended Shirilla from ministry.

 In 2004, Cooney became a board member of Catholic Relief Services.
 Cooney in 2008 suffered a heart attack while preparing for an ordination ceremony.
 He then underwent quadruple bypass surgery at Munson Medical Center in Traverse City, Michigan.